1. Types of Information Collected

 We believe you should have the ability to access and edit the Personally Identifiable Information that you have provided to us.
 You may change any of your Personally Identifiable Information in your account online at any time by linking to your account in accordance with instructions posted elsewhere on this site.
 You may also access and correct your personal information and privacy preferences by emailing us at:

-Please include your name, address, and/or e-mail address when you contact us.
+Please include your name, e-mail address, and your CourseArc account’s URL when you contact us.

 5. User Choices on Collection and Use of Information